How to Apply

 In the case of the King Grants, “creative” includes artistic work and performances in the obvious sense, but also “creativity” in that students will pursue ideas that no one has looked into before, try developing a device not now available, applying standard techniques from one area to another, etc. The King Creativity Fund is designed not for the projects you are already going to do, or projects you otherwise couldn’t do, but the projects that, without this fund, you wouldn’t do!

-Past projects have dealt with AIDS activism, a study of the neurophysiology of the rat brain, a series of oil paintings on the American Goddess, theatre performances, studies of chimp behavior, design and implementation of an inexpensive solar water heater, the Southwestern University Drum Corps, a study of sleep deprivation in students, the development of Indian Cultural Awareness Month, and the making of student-directed films.
+Past projects have dealt with AIDS activism, a study of the neurophysiology of the rat brain, a series of oil paintings on the American Goddess, theatre performances, studies of chimp behavior, design and implementation of an inexpensive solar water heater, the Southwestern University Drum Corps, a study of sleep deprivation in students, the development of Indian Cultural Awareness Month, and the use of computer algorithms to design ceramic glazes.

 This program encourages creativity and innovation, so don’t be limited by what has been funded in the past.
-But take a look to see the range of ideas that have been supported by the program.
+To view the range of ideas that have been supported in the past click here.

 The King Creativity Fund Selection Committee includes previous King Scholars, interested faculty members, and an administrative advisor.
 The Committee evaluates proposals on the basis of creative merit, innovation, soundness of proposal, feasibility, and justification of the budget.
-A sample project rating sheet, used by the selection committee, is attached to assist you in the preparation of your proposal.
+A sample project rating sheet, used by the selection committee, is included in the “Call for Proposals” document, this is to assist you in the preparation of your proposal.

 Application Deadlines and Final Reports

-The deadline for the submission of proposals for the 2012-2013 academic year is 5:00pm on October 12, 2012.
+The deadline for the submission of proposals for the academic year is 5:00 p.m. on Friday, October 14, 2016.
 King Scholars will be notified shortly thereafter.
-Funds must be spent by May 3, 2013.
+Funds must be spent no later than Friday, April 28, 2017.
 It is strongly advised that you visit the King Creativity Fund webpage (including the FAQ) before preparing your proposal.
 Projects may be conducted at any time following the notification of receipt of the award.
-King Scholars must present the results of their work at an annual symposium and dinner to be held in the spring on Monday April 8, 2013.
-King Scholars are required to submit an abstract of their proposed work by November 9, 2012 and a project summary by March 22, 2013.
-All projects must be ready and available for presentation at the symposium by April 8, 2013.
+Participation in the annual King Creativity presentations and banquet is a mandatory part of the program; all King Scholars must present the results of their work at an annual symposium and dinner to be held in the spring on Monday, April 3, 2017.
+King Scholars are required to submit an abstract of their proposed work by Friday, November 11, 2016 and a project summary by Friday, March 24, 2017.
+All projects must be ready and available for the King Creativity presentations and banquet Monday, April 3, 2017.